MicrosoftDocs/customer-insights/ci-docs/engagement-insights/manage-environments-workspaces.md

 ### Environments

-An environment is a space to manage your workspaces and manage connections to Dynamcis 365 Customer Insights audience insights.
-How you opt to use environments depends on your organization and the apps you're trying to build.
+An environment is a space where you manage your workspaces and connections.
+How you use environments depends on your organization and your use case.

 For example:
 - Choose to have a single environment.